aspectran/aspectran.github.io/pages/support/contact_en.md

 ---
-lang: ko
+lang: en
 layout: page
 format: plate margin
-title: 고객 문의
+title: Contact Us
 subheadline:
 teaser: Do you have any questions?
 header: